BMCARDONA/deep_work_tracker_personal/README.md

 # Deep Work Tracker (Personal)

 This is my personal instance of the Deep Work Tracker.
-If you'd like to create your own, check out the repository [here](https://github.com/BMCARDONA/deep_work_tracker).
+If you'd like to create your own, check out [this](https://github.com/BMCARDONA/deep_work_tracker) repository.

 Here's my current deep work monthly/daily summary:

  ### Monthly Breakdown: